Low Calorie Brownies with Almond Flour

 Ingredients

-- 1 15 oz can pumpkin puree
+- 1/2 cup pumpkin puree

 - 1 tbsp vanilla extract

-- ¼ cup almond flour
+- 1/2 cup almond flour

-- ¼ cup unsweetened cacao poweder
+- 1/3 cup unsweetened cocoa powder

-- 1 tsp baking soda
+- 1/2 tsp baking soda

-- 1 tsp baking powder
+- 1/2 tsp baking powder

 Instructions

-- fold in the dark chocolate baking chips
+- Fold in the chocolate chips

-- spread in an even layer and top with additional chocolate chips
+- Top with additional chocolate chips

-- bake in the oven for 30 minutes, rotating the pan 180 degrees halfway through
+- Bake in the oven for 30 minutes, rotating the pan 180 degrees halfway through

-- let cool, slice and enjoy!
+- Let cool, slice and enjoy!

 finally a low cal brownie recipe that still moist and tasty. thanks for this easy dessert